 Many lung diseases are caused by constant and repeated exposure to toxic substances.
 However, sometimes a single exposure to a harmful material can cause damage to worker’s lungs.
 Some of the serious lung diseases construction workers can develop include:

-Occupational asthma: Workers who have per-existing asthma may find it aggravated, and others may develop it due to exposure to harmful substances they breathe in.
+Occupational asthma: Workers who have pre-existing asthma may find it aggravated, and others may develop it due to exposure to harmful substances they breathe in.
 The worker’s lungs may become sensitive with time, and a situation may arise when even a small exposure to an allergen can trigger an attack.
 The worker may experience symptoms such as coughing, shortness of breath, wheezing, and asthma attacks.

 Chronic obstructive pulmonary disease (COPD): It is a progressive disease in which the airways become inflamed and the air sacs become less elastic.
 This causes difficulty breathing and shortness of breath.
-The person may also experience chronic cough, wheezing and may produce a lot of mucus.
+The person may also experience a chronic cough, wheezing and may produce a lot of mucus.
 Unfortunately, there is no cure for COPD.

 Silicosis: This is an illness caused when a worker repeatedly breathes in silica.
 Silica particles can penetrate the lungs and cause lung inflammation and scarring.
-Silicosis is an irreversible illness, and workers who develop this disease experience symptoms such as chronic cough, shortness of breath, chest pain and even respiratory failure.
+Silicosis is an irreversible illness and workers who develop this disease experience symptoms such as a chronic cough, shortness of breath, chest pain and even respiratory failure.
 It is a debilitating type of illness and can cause early death.

 Missouri Occupational Disease Lawyers